awselliottai/persistent-chat-by-id/README.md

 * Open any chat by its unique ID and continue the conversation
 * Control system behavior through a single customizable prompt file

-Chats are now persisted using **Neon**, giving durable storage across deployments and fully solving the limitations of serverless filesystem writes on Vercel.
+Chats are persisted using **Neon**, ensuring durable storage across deployments and eliminating the limitations of serverless filesystem writes on Vercel.

 This project follows the Vercel AI SDK patterns for message persistence:
 [https://ai-sdk.dev/docs/ai-sdk-ui/chatbot-message-persistence](https://ai-sdk.dev/docs/ai-sdk-ui/chatbot-message-persistence)